Dual Role of Squeezed-Reservoir in Quantum Phase Synchronization: Boosting and Blockade: Boosting synchronization by squeezed reservoir

 which vanishes everywhere if and only if there is no phase synchronization between the TLS and the external signal.

 In our model, the synchronization measure $S(\phi)$ reduces to

 Using the synchronization measure $S(\phi)$, we can identify the parameter regions in which the synchronization takes place.

 The initial factor that we examine is the impact of signal strength $\epsilon$ by fixing the detuning $\Delta=0$.
-This behavior is illustrated in Fig.~\ref{fig3}(a), which demonstrates how the distribution of $S(\phi)$ is affected by the signal strength, both in the absence and presence of squeezed-reservoir engineering.
+This behavior is illustrated in Figs.~\ref{fig3}(a) and \ref{fig3}(b), which demonstrate how the distribution of $S(\phi)$ is affected by the signal strength, both in the absence and presence of squeezed-reservoir engineering.
 It was found that a gradual increase in signal strength is beneficial for phase synchronization.
 This is due to the fact that when the system is subjected to both noise and a drive signal, a stronger signal can reduce the tendency of phase diffusion induced by the fluctuations of the noise.
 However, a signal of excessive strength would drive the TLS out of the synchronization regime.
 This can be understood as follows: in accordance with the standard theory of synchronization, the formation of the limit cycle is determined by the subtle relationship between gain and loss of the system.
 When the drive signal is excessively strong, it compromises the stability of the limit cycle, thereby precluding the occurrence of phase synchronization.
 Indeed, the signal strength should be moderate that ensures it only influences the phase of the TLS but does not affect the shape of the limit cycle.

 One can find the optimal strength of the signal by solving the equation ${\partial S(\phi)}/{\partial\epsilon}=0$.
-The specific expression of $\epsilon_{\rm opt}$ is too complex to be written out with a clear physical insight, but in the case of Fig.~\ref{fig3}(a), this expression can be simplified to $\epsilon_{\rm opt}=\gamma/\sqrt{2}$ in the vacuum reservoir.
-The optimal value of $\epsilon/\gamma_0$ yields to 0.707.
-Fig.~\ref{fig3}(b) takes into account the squeezing effect of the reservoir on the synchronization measure.
-The optimal strength is $\epsilon_{\rm opt}=\sqrt{\gamma^2-2\gamma\gamma_{0}|M|}/\sqrt{2}$ in the squeezed-vacuum reservoir, which is equal to 0.5.
-It is evident that the phenomenon of synchronization exhibits a tendency towards greater localization and pronounced manifestation.
+The specific expression of $\epsilon_{\rm opt}$ is too complex to be written out with a clear physical insight, but under the parameters illustrated in Fig.~\ref{fig3}(a), this expression can be simplified to $\epsilon_{\rm opt}=\gamma/\sqrt{2}$ in the vacuum reservoir.
+The optimal value of $\epsilon$ yields to $0.707\gamma_0$.
+When we take into account the squeezing effect of the reservoir on the synchronization measure, the optimal strength is $\epsilon_{\rm opt}=\sqrt{\gamma^2-2\gamma\gamma_{0}|M|}/\sqrt{2}$ under the parameters illustrated in Fig.~\ref{fig3}(b), which is equal to $0.5\gamma_0$.
+It is evident that the quantum phase synchronization exhibits a tendency towards greater localization and pronounced manifestation in the squeezed-vacuum reservoir.

 The second factor that we examine is the impact of detuning $\Delta$ by fixing the signal strength $\epsilon/\gamma_0=0.5$.
 Fig.~\ref{fig3}(c) shows how the preferred phase is dragged away from the reference phase $\phi=\pi$ by the detuning.
 As the absolute value of the detuning is increased, the synchronization measure $S(\phi)$ is weakened and will be averaged out in the far-off-resonance regime.
 It is noteworthy that the introduce of a squeezed reservoir will result in the phase preference of the system becoming a regular normal distribution around the reference phase, which leads to a ``cleaner'' phase synchronization, as shown in Fig.~\ref{fig3}(d).